murphygroup/cellorganizer-documentation_old/source/chapters/docker/index.rst

 * To install Kitematic, click `here <https://kitematic.com/docs/>`_.

 ..
 ATTENTION::
-   Kitematic is not necessary but it is recommended to streamline installation and deployment.
+   Kitematic is not necessary, but it is recommended to streamline installation and deployment.

 **Download the most recent image using Kitematic**